 Treating multiple myeloma

-If you have multiple myeloma, you will be cared for by a team of healthcare professionals usually led by a consultant haematologist who specialises in myeloma.
+If you have multiple myeloma, you will be cared for by a team, which is usually led by a consultant haematologist who specialises in myeloma.

-The team will discuss your condition and recommend what they think is the best treatment for you.
+The team will discuss your condition and recommend the best treatment for you.
 However, the final decision will be yours.

-Before visiting hospital to discuss your treatment options, it may be useful to write a list of questions that you would like to ask the specialist.
+Before visiting hospital to discuss your treatment options, it may be useful to write a list of questions to ask the specialist.
 For example, you may want to find out the advantages and disadvantages of a particular treatment.

-There are two main aims in treating multiple myeloma.
-These are to:
+There are two main aims in treating multiple myeloma:

-- treat the symptoms associated with myeloma, such as anaemia and bone pain
+- to prevent and treat problems associated with myeloma, such as anaemia and bone pain

 Bringing myeloma under control

 The initial treatment for multiple myeloma may be either:

 - non-intensive – for older or less fit patients (this is more common)